Chapter 5: Pandas#

 skiprows

-Number of rows in file to skip before reading data
+Number of rows at the top of the file to skip before reading data

 skipfooter